harmony-one/pyhmy/README.md

 ## Running tests

-You need to run a local Harmony blockchain, in order to pass the request tests.
+You need to run a local Harmony blockchain (instructions [here](https://github.com/harmony-one/harmony/README.md)) that has staking enabled.
 You can run all of the tests with the following:

 ```